wmyers/wmyers.github.io/_posts/technical/2015-05-12-Deploying-an-angular-fullstack-app-with-mongoDB-to-AWS-EC2-free-tier.md

  * create iam user (get this one under your belt early)
  * create keypair (I did this locally with ssh-keygen rather than sending the private key down from aws)
  * create vpc (I just went with the default vpc but read up on them a bit in other AWS docs)
- * create a security group (initially I just went with the default which just exposes the ssh port 22, but I read further and then created an additional group for opening port 80)
+ * create a security group (I followed the instructions to create a group with least privilege.
+I used CIDR notation to define ssh access from my isp static ip only.
+I also added a rule to allow all ICMP, for pinging.
+I subsequently applied this security group to my EC2 instance when creating and launching.)

 Reading through this setup and subsequent links was invaluable.
 I also learned about IOPS (input/output per second) tokens and how they build up for bursting above the baseline rate, depending on how big your EBS volume is.
 The free tier only goes up to 30GiB and is a General Purpose volume, hence it cannot accumulate many tokens (and therefore cannot really handle heavy traffic at high speed) - cos it's free.